-Cookie hunting across the Valley can be a dangerous endeavor.
-Before you know it, it’s cookies for breakfast, cookie-tasting summits with cookie-obsessed friends and even new cookie lingo flying out of your crumb-caked mouth (“that magma in the middle is dope!”).
-We crunched, we savored, we rode a pretty sweet sugar high — totally worth it to find the best cookies being baked up in Phoenix.
+Cookie-hunting across the Valley can be a dangerous endeavor.
+Before you know it, it’s cookies for breakfast, cookie-tasting summits with cookie-obsessed friends, and even new cookie lingo flying out of your crumb-caked mouth (“that magma in the middle is dope!”).
+We crunched, we savored, we rode a pretty sweet sugar high — totally worth it to find the best cookies being baked in metropolitan Phoenix.

 Peanut Butter M&M Cookie at Be Coffee + Food + Stuff

-This is a monster of a cookie we’re pretty sure Cookie Monster would give a furry blue thumbs-up to.
-The biggest on the list, the dough is dense and delicious and on the sweeter side — no chewy middle here.
-But the real pièce de résistance is the peanut butter M&Ms, taste bombs that add a savory punch and crunch to each chomp.
-Me loves this cookie and me loves the arthouse vibe only a coffee shop on RoRo could deliver.
+We’re pretty sure Cookie Monster would give a furry blue thumbs-up to this monster-sized cookie from Be Coffee.
+The biggest cookie on the list, the Cookie Monster has dough that is dense and delicious and on the sweeter side — no chewy middle here.
+But the real pièce de résistance are the peanut butter M&Ms that add a savory punch and crunch to each chomp.
+Me loves this cookie, and me loves the arthouse vibe only a coffee shop on RoRo could deliver.

 Macarons at Essence Bakery Cafe

 Macarons aren’t easy to master.
-It takes finesse to pull off the classic French cookie and balls to raise it to new heights.
-Chef-owner Eugenia Theodosopoulos, who trained at the famous Ecole Lenôtre in Paris, manages both.
-Crusty on the outside and billowy on the inside, with just the perfect cookie-to-filling ratio, these candy-colored creations are as cute as buttons (literally) with flavors like French Chocolate, Caramel Cream, Key Lime, and Strawberry to light up your taste buds.
-Get 'em at the Tempe and Arcadia locations.
+It takes finesse to pull off the classic French cookie, and guts to raise it to new heights.
+Chef-owner Eugenia Theodosopoulos of Essence Bakery, who trained at the famous Ecole Lenôtre in Paris, does both.
+Crusty on the outside and billowy on the inside, with just the perfect cookie-to-filling ratio, these candy-colored creations are as cute as buttons (literally).
+And flavors like French chocolate, caramel cream, key lime, and strawberry deliver both decadence and playfulness.

 Snickerdoodle at Churn

-This sweet thing is like the perfect boyfriend: soft on the inside, solid around the outside, with just the right balance of sweet and cinnamon spice to give it some edge.
-It’s so good — that buttery taste screams through the sweetness, and don’t get us started on the cinnamon top layer — you can scrap the ice cream and eat the cookie solo.
-Your call whether you share it with your real-life boo.
-Better yet, get two!
+This sweet thing from Churn is like the perfect boyfriend: soft on the inside, solid around the outside, with just the right balance of sweet and cinnamon spice to give it some edge.
+It’s so good — that buttery taste screams through the sweetness, and don’t get us started on the cinnamon top layer — that you can forget about the ice cream and eat the cookie solo.
+It's your call whether you share it with your real-life boo.
+Better yet, get two.

 Chocolate Chip Cookie at Chestnut Fine Foods & Provisions

 This cookie!
 This cookie!
 This cookie!
-Just when you thought you’d already tasted chocolate-chip cookie perfection, this bite-sized gem walks into your mouth to make every other chocolate-chip cookie pale in comparison.
-Packed with mini chocolate chips and verging on cookie dough, it’s a revelation so good you’ll want to recreate it at home, but drat!
+Just when you thought you’d already tasted chocolate chip cookie perfection, this bite-sized gem from Chestnut walks into your mouth to make every other chocolate chip cookie pale in comparison.
+Packed with mini chocolate chips and verging on cookie dough, it’s a revelation so good you’ll want to re-create it at home, but drat.
 Not only is the recipe classified, the top-secret technique, which Chestnut co-owner Kirsten Steele claims is the real star of the show, is under heavy lock, key, and vault.

 If you like this story, consider signing up for our email newsletters.